 Commenting on Micheline’s appointment as an ICPCN ambassador, Joan Marston, the organisation’s Chief Executive said, “We are thrilled and excited to have Micheline as our ambassador.
 She is someone whose outer beauty is matched only by that of her inner beauty.
 Through the work she has already undertaken on behalf of various charities, she has proven herself to be compassionate and genuinely concerned about the welfare of children.”

-Referencing the ICPCN Now campaign, she said, “All children have a gift of living in the present moment, the now, but for children with an illness that will shorten their lives, “now” becomes even more precious because their future is so uncertain.
+Referencing the ICPCN Now campaign, Joan went on to say, “All children have a gift of living in the present moment, the now, but for children with an illness that will shorten their lives, “now” becomes even more precious because their future is so uncertain.
 Adding Micheline’s voice to ours as we launch our NOW campaign, will help enormously in raising awareness of the right to palliative care for the millions of children worldwide with life-threatening and life-limiting conditions.
 This is the first step in ensuring that these children’s needs are met.”